kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

 weight = 6
 +++

+{{% alert title="Out of date" color="warning" %}}
+This guide contains outdated information pertaining to Kubeflow 1.0.
+This guide needs to be updated for Kubeflow 1.1.
+{{% /alert %}}

 This page shows you how to use the CLI to delete a Kubeflow deployment on Google Cloud Platform (GCP).